benwilcock/python-cloudfoundry-demo/README.md

 Space:          development
 ````

-If you do, your CF CLI has successfully connected to Pivotal Web Services (api.run.pivotal.io) and you're ready to push applications to Pivotal Web Services.
+This output is telling you that your CF CLI has successfully connected to the Pivotal Web Services endpoint at `https://api.run.pivotal.io` and you're ready to push applications to your `development` space.

 ## Running the 'Hello World' application